Klipsch R-625FA Dolby Atmos Floor Standing Speaker Pair for $549

 It's $50 cheaper than any other store, which means it's substantially less than half price.
 Buy Now at Adorama

-That's the lowest price we could find by $281.
+That's $100 under our October mention and the lowest price we could find by $151.
 Buy Now at Adorama

 That's $5 under our open-box mention from last month and $30 less than the best deal for a new pair.
 Buy Now at eBay

-Note: Update: The price has dropped to $144.
-Buy Now at Adorama Update: The price has dropped to $144.72.
-Buy Now at Amazon